 If you are in the process of detoxing, then you should try eating about three ounces of seaweed on a daily basis.
 Seaweed contains sodium alginate that will bind itself to the drug remnants inside the body.
 And by doing so, they prevent the body from absorbing these harmful drugs.
 You can just add the seaweed in the salad or any other food.

 You should avoid coffee and any other consumable item that contains caffeine.
 The caffeine ingredient is known to cause anxiety and insomnia in some people.
 And these are two things you never want to feel when recovering from drugs.
 Plus, it also inhibits the proper absorption of vitamins by the body.
-Caffeine also tends to affect the neurotransmitters in the body and is also known to decrease the dopamine levels.
-Drug addicts who consumed lots of coffee during their recovery phase have been known to get back into drugs.
+Caffeine also tends to affect the neurotransmitters in the body and is also known to decrease dopamine levels.
+Drug addict who consumed lots of coffee during their recovery phase have been known to get back into drugs.
 This is why avoiding coffee is highly recommended.

 Keep Sugar Away

 Excessive consumption of sugar can spike up blood sugar levels.
 And this can trigger extreme mood swings and depression in drug addicts.
 As such, you should stay away from sweetened foods.
 And this includes items that may not contain sugar but has artificial sweeteners.

 Ginger tea is known to contain a compound called gingerol that causes sweating.
 And this will help to sweat out the drug remnants inside the body.
 It also reduces feelings of stress, thereby helping you deal with the recovery much better.
 Plus, it is also a good remedy in case you are feeling any stomach discomfort.